cooper/ferret/doc/Keywords.md

 Requests "more detail" in the return value of a function call.

-This means that, regardless of any explicit `return` statements that may exist, the call will always return the [return object](Variables.md#special-variables).
+This means that, regardless of any explicit `->` statements that may exist, the call will always return the [return object](Functions.md#return-objects).

-If at least one explicit `return` did exist, the most recent one determines the value of the `result` property of the return object.
+If at least one explicit `->` did exist, the most recent one determines the value of the `result` property of the return object.

 Consider this example: